Osteoporosis and Hormones

 Nutritional supplements that raise bone density are:

-- Vitamin D: blood level of 25 OH vitamin D should be around 50.
+- Vitamin D: blood levels of 25-hydroxy vitamin D should be around 50.
+Doses vary by patient to reach optimum levels.

-- L-arginine: an amino acid recently discovered likely to raise bone density by increasing production of nitric oxide in the body.
+- L-arginine or L-Citruline: amino acids likely to raise bone density by increasing production of nitric oxide in the body.
 Intake of about 2000mg /day.

 The best exercises to raise bone density are weight-bearing and resistance training.
 Bicycle riding seems not to be effective.